iosoft/listings-directory-classifieds/readme.txt

 Stable tag: tags/1.0.0
 License: GPLv2 or later

 Build Directory or Classifieds site in some minutes.
+The plugin combines flexibility of WordPress and functionality of Directory and Classifieds script.

 == Description ==